-Townsville City Council offers an owner-occupied benefit to owners who occupy their single dwelling/home unit as their principal place of residence.
-Owner occupied benefit applies only to land held in the name of a natural person and does not apply to land held in Trust, Company, Firm, Corporate or other legal entity ownership.
+Townsville City Council offers a benefit to owners who occupy their single dwelling/home unit as their principal place of residence.
+Category 1 - Residential Principal Place of Residence applies only to land held in the name of a natural person and does not apply to land held in Trust, Company, Firm, Corporate or other legal entity ownership.

-In circumstances where the postal address is not the same as the property address displayed on the rates notice and the owner occupies the single dwelling / home unit as their principal place of residence, an application for the owneroccupied category is required to be lodged with Council on the prescribed form.
+In circumstances where the postal address is not the same as the property address displayed on the rates notice and the owner occupies the single dwelling/home unit as their principal place of residence, a Category 1 Statement of Occupancy is required to be lodged with Council on the prescribed form.

-When applications are approved, the owner occupied category is applied for the current rating period only and not applied retrospectively to previous rating periods.
+When applications are approved, Category 1 - Residential Principal Place of Residence is applied for the current rating period only and not applied retrospectively to previous rating periods.